larskanis/eventbox/README.md

 However they can safely call all instance methods.
 The method body is referred to as "action scope".

-Eventbox doesn't provide specific methods for asynchronous IO, but relies on ruby's builtin methods for this purpose.
+Eventbox doesn't provide specific methods for asynchronous IO, but relies on ruby's builtin methods or gems for this purpose.
 The intention is, that IO or any other blocking calls are done through {Eventbox.action action} methods.
 In contrast to event scope, they should not share any data with other actions or threads.
 Instead a shared-nothing approach is the recommended way to build actions.